snowplow/snowplow/README.md

 # referer-parser Java/Scala library

-This is the Java and Scala implementation of [referer-parser] [referer-parser], the library for extracting search marketing data from referer _(sic)_ URLs.
+This is the Java and Scala implementation of [referer-parser] [referer-parser], the library for extracting attribution data from referer _(sic)_ URLs.

-The implementation uses the shared 'database' of known search engine referers found in [`search.yml`] [search-yml].
+The implementation uses the shared 'database' of known referers found in [`referers.yml`] [referer-yml].

+The Scala implementation is a core component of [Snowplow] [snowplow], the open-source web-scale analytics platform powered by Hadoop, Hive and Redshift.

 ## Java